msiebert1/msiebert1.github.io/_pages/kaepora.md

 [kaepora_v1.db]()

-After downloading, unzip and place the '.db' file in the /data folder in the repository.
+After downloading, unzip and place the '.db' file in the /data folder of the repository.

 Please let me know if you have suggestions for how I can improve this tool.
 If you have metadata that you think would be interesting to include, I am happy to help.